ShreyasMalakarjunPatil/PHEW/README.md

 The function returns two masks, the first is for weight matrices and the second is for biases, which can be used for batchnorm as well.

-## Code Details (Experiments)
+## Code Details

-The experiments have been divided into two sections.
-First, section consist of all the baseline pruning methods and second all the ablation studies conducted with PHEW and the baselines.
+A detailed description of the code base is provided below.
+### Datasets

+The code base currently supports three classification datasets, CIFAR-10, CIFAR-100 and Tiny-ImageNet.
+The data would automatically be downloaded for all the three datasets.

+### Prune

+1. PHEW : The network construction algorithm based on biased random walks.
+Given a network at initialization and a desired pruning ratio, the mask is initialized with all zeros and then the connections are placed according to the random walks.
+2. PHEW_Res : The mask is initialized using a previously used PHEW mask at a higher pruning ratio, and connections are added using the same random walk procedure.

+### Experiments

 Run the following command for a detailed list of experiment baseline choices and hyper-parameters.